14 Apr How to Build a Highly Effective Retail Markdown Strategy in 2023

 An effective retail markdown strategy must be part of that product’s overall product lifecycle strategy.

-But how do you plan pricing for the thousands of SKUs in your assortment?
+But how do you develop a pricing plan for thousands of SKUs in your assortment?

 We will look at five proven markdown strategies, why they sometimes fail, and how modern retail analytics lets you develop effective markdown plans that clear inventory while maximizing margins.